2014–15 Kent Invicta Football League

-The 2014–15 Kent Invicta Football League season was the fourth in the history of the Kent Invicta Football League, a football competition in England.
+The 2014–15 Kent Invicta Football League season, known for sponsorship reasons as the Pain & Glory Sports Kent Invicta League, was the fourth in the history of the Kent Invicta Football League, a football competition in England for clubs located in and adjacent to the historic county of Kent.

+The league comprised one division and there was also a league cup competition, the Challenge Trophy.

-League table
+The League

-The league featured 15 clubs which competed in the division last season, along with one new club:
+The league featured sixteen clubs of which fifteen competed in the league the previous season, together with one additional club: